Chaklader/landmark-classification-cnn/NOTES.md

 ### Locally-Connected Layers

 Convolutional Neural Networks are characterized by locally-connected layers, i.e., layers where neurons are connected to only a limited numbers of input pixels (instead of all the pixels like in fully-connected layers).
 Moreover, these neurons share their weights, which drastically reduces the number of parameters in the network with respect to MLPs.
 The idea behind this weight-sharing is that the network should be able to recognize the same pattern anywhere in the image.

 ### The Convolution Operation

 CNNs can preserve spatial information, and the key to this capability is called the Convolution operation: it makes the network capable of extracting spatial and color patterns that characterize different objects.
 CNNs use filters (also known as "kernels") to "extract" the features of an object (for example, edges).
 By using multiple different filters the network can learn to recognize complex shapes and objects.

 ### Image Filters

 Image filters are a traditional concept in computer vision.
 They are small matrices that can be used to transform the input image in specific ways, for example, highlighting edges of objects in the image.
 An edge of an object is a place in an image where the intensity changes significantly.

 To detect these changes in intensity within an image, you can create specific image filters that look at groups of pixels and react to alternating patterns of dark/light pixels.
 These filters produce an output that shows edges of objects and differing textures.
 We will see that CNNs can learn the most useful filters needed to, for example, classify an image.
 But before doing that, let's look at some specific filters that we can create manually to understand how they work.

-# Kernel Convolution in Convolutional Neural Networks
+## Kernel Convolution in Convolutional Neural Networks

 Kernel convolution is a fundamental operation in Convolutional Neural Networks (CNNs) that enables the network to detect features in images.

-## How Convolution Works
+### How Convolution Works

 1. **Kernel (Filter)**: A small matrix of weights, typically 3x3 or 5x5.
 2. **Sliding Window**: The kernel slides over the input image.
 3. **Element-wise Multiplication**: At each position, the kernel is multiplied element-wise with the overlapping image patch.
 4. **Summation**: The products are summed to produce a single output value.

-## Example (based on the image):

 - Kernel (3x3):
   ```